-Many policymakers and interest groups introduce and sponsor legislation targeted at consumer privacy and an individual's right to access and control their personally identifiable information.
-TechNet understands our member companies place a high priority on consumer privacy.
-The technology industry is committed to privacy protections and securing consumer data, as transparency and the responsible use of data are pillars of the tech sector.
+Many policymakers and interest groups introduce and sponsor legislation targeted at consumer privacy and an individual's rights with respect to their personally identifiable information.
+Our member companies place a high priority on consumer privacy.
+The technology industry is committed to privacy and security.
+As part of that, transparency and the responsible use of data are pillars of the tech sector.
 TechNet will advocate for a federal privacy standard that brings uniformity to all Americans regardless of where they live, encourages innovation, and ensures that consumers' privacy and security are protected.

-In absence of a federal standard, lawmakers should look to legislation already passed in other states to create a unified standard and ensure interoperability.
+In absence of a federal standard, lawmakers should look to comprehensive legislation already passed in other states to create a unified standard and ensure interoperability.
+The state program supports the following principles: